johnpuddephatt/vintageworx/src/events/community-business-weekend-open-day.md

 Please pop down, Find out more about us and have a look at the wonderful work that is being done & show your support

-If you would like to set up a social or community enterprise please pop down and see us for support and advice
+If you would like to set up a social or community enterprise please pop down and see us for support and advice.

-You can also find us on Facebook @falingeparkrochdale and @vintageworxCDTrust

-OnTwitter @falinge Hub

-On Instagram @vintageworxcdtrust